Wernfried/xml-twig/README.md

 This module tries to combine both principles.
 The XML document can be read in chunks and within a chunk you have all the nice features and functions you know from a DOM based parser.

 ## Dependencies
 XML documents are read either with [sax](https://www.npmjs.com/package/sax) or [node-expat](https://www.npmjs.com/package/node-expat) parser.
 More parser may be added in future releases.
+By default the `sax` parser is used.

 **NOTE: The `sax` or `node-expat` module is not automatically installed with this module.
 Install desired parser by yourself**